-2 As the fiscal years ended March 31, 2020 and 2019 financial information resulted in a net loss, the weighted average number of shares used to calculate basic and diluted As the insect years ended which of 2020 and 2019 interfact information resoluted in the resoluted weighted average number of shares were used in stead of average number of shares were used instead to calculate non-GAAP diluted net income per share.
-Awards exclude future revenue under recurring consumer commitment arrangements.
-Amounts include certain backlog adjustments due to contract changes and amendments.
+2 As the fiscal years ended March 31, 2020 and 2019 financial information resulted in a net loss, the weighted average number of shares used to calculate basic and diluted net loss per share is the same, as diluted shares would be anti-dilutive.
+However, as the non-GAAP financial information for the fiscal year ended March 31, 2020 resulted in non-GAAP net income, 63.0 million diluted weighted average number of shares were used instead to calculate non-GAAP diluted net income per share.

+$^{^{\}rm 3}$ Awards exclude future revenue under recurring consumer commitment arrangements.

+4 Amounts include certain backlog adjustments due to contract changes and amendments.
 Our backlog includes contracts with subscribers for fixed broadband services in our satellite services segment.
-Backlog does not include anticipated purchase orders and requests for the installation of in-flight connectivity systems or future recurring in-flight internet service revenues under our commercial in-flight internet agreements in our commercial Networks and Satellite Services segments, respectively.
+Backlog does not include anticipated purchase orders and requests for the installation of in-flight connectivity systems or future recurring in-flight internet service revenues under our commercial in-flight internet agreements in our Commercial Networks and Satellite Services segments, respectively.

 5 Before corporate and amortization of acquired intangible assets.

-Percentage not meaningful.
+^{} Percentage not meaningful.